cassio-bressan/Projeto-Comportamento-de-usuarios/README.md

 # Projeto11__Tripleten-Bootcamp

 ## Description
 Hello!
 This project was developed during the `Data Analysis` bootcamp at TripleTen in 2024.
-It was evaluated and approved by a professional and its focus was funil analysis and A/A/B test
+It was evaluated and approved by a professional and its focus was funnel analysis and A/A/B testing

 In this context, a food delivery app provided data to analyze user behavior.